Team-Sagan/Tic-Tac-Toe/README.md

-# Tic-Tack-Toe
+# Tic-Tac-Toe
-Version of the popular game "Tick-tack-toe"
+Version of the popular game "Tick-tac-toe"